Organizational structure

 Canadian Paediatric Society

-Centre for Communicable Diseases and Infection Control, Public Health Agency of Canada
+Maternal, Child and Youth Health Division, Public Health Agency of Canada

 Canadian Paediatric Society